xavierAustin/xaustin-chess-123/README.md

 This project is licensed under the MIT License.

 ## 👥 Contributors
-- [Your Name] - Initial work
+- [Xavier Austin] - Modifications made to Chess.cpp Chess.h and ChessSquare.cpp to allow for standard peice movement
-- [Student Names] - Implementation and testing
+- [N/a] - Implementation and testing

 ## 🙏 Acknowledgments
 - Chess piece sprites from [Wikipedia](https://en.wikipedia.org/wiki/Chess_piece)